survive-the-century/survive-the-century/book/text/story_gipss.md

 ---
-title:
+title: "GIPSS"
-style:
+style: story
 conflict:
-decade:
+decade: 2080
 economy:
-temperature:
+temperature: 1.25
 ---

-## GIPSS

-### Report from the Global Indigenous Peoples’ Stewardship Summit
+# Report from the Global Indigenous Peoples’ Stewardship Summit

 By Maria Turtschaninoff
+{:.author}

 “When we began the Global Indigenous Peoples’ Stewardship (GIPS) programme, many non-indigenous people thought this meant that everyone had to live in tents or huts in the wilderness,” elder Ásllat-Mihku Ilmara Mika Petra, or Petra Laiti as she is also known, says with a wry smile.
 “Now look at the world: the floating botanical cities of Korea, the underwater city of Oceania in Japan, and Green New York.”